NoahKreski/p8105_HW2_ntk2109/HW2_Markdown.md

                       spread(key=response, value = data_value)%>%
                       janitor::clean_names()%>%
                       mutate(EVG = excellent + very_good)

+brfss_smart2010_Tidy_2002 = filter(brfss_smart2010_Tidy, year == 2002)
 ```

-How many unique locations are included in the dataset?
-Is every state represented?
-What state is observed the most?
+### How many unique locations are included in the dataset?

+There are 404 locations, based on the distinct number of location descriptions.

+### Is every state represented?

+Every state is represented given that there are 51 location abbreviations which account for all states and Washington D.C.

+### What state is observed the most?

-In 2002, what is the median of the “Excellent” response value?
+### In 2002, what is the median of the “Excellent” response value?

-The median of the Excellent response value in 2002 is `NA`.
+The median of the Excellent response value in 2002 is 57.9.

-Make a histogram of “Excellent” response values in the year 2002.
+### Make a histogram of “Excellent” response values in the year 2002.

-Make a scatterplot showing the proportion of “Excellent” response values in New York County and Queens County (both in NY State) in each year from 2002 to 2010.
+### Make a scatterplot showing the proportion of “Excellent” response values in New York County and Queens County (both in NY State) in each year from 2002 to 2010.